FintechServer/baxtoken/README.md

 # BAX Token

-This is the source code for BAX, the token for the BABB Platform and Apps.
+This is the source code for BAX, the ERC20 Token suppporting the BABB Platform and Apps.

 For more information, see [getbabb.com](https://getbabb.com).